data-integrations/wrangler/docs/directives/set-columns.md

 # Set Columns

-The `set columns` directive sets the names of columns, in the order they are specified.
+The SET COLUMNS directive sets the names of columns, in the order they are specified.

 ## Syntax